simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 `Regression` is any algorithm that takes a collection of inputs and predicts an output.

-Let's give an example and this should make much more sense.
 Let's say we are trying to predict how much a house 🏡 will sell for in a desirable area of North London.
 We may know a few facts about the house e.g. the square footage of the house 🏠, the square footage of the garden 🌳 and whether there is a garage 🚙.

 In machine learning we call these facts `variables` or `features`.
 Intuitively we may value the house using a combination of these features.

 Linear regression uses a `linear combination` of the features to predict the output.
-This just means summing up each feature value multiplied by a number (called a `coefficient`) to represent how important that feature is e.g
+This just means summing up each feature value multiplied by a number (a `coefficient`) to represent how important that feature is e.g

 {{<formula class="responsive-math-unfold">}}
 \begin{aligned}